Penitto/Linear-solver/README.md

 Preconditioner is the matrix with diagonal's elements of matrix A.

 Matrix A is presented in code in [CSR format](https://en.wikipedia.org/wiki/Sparse_matrix) and vector of diagonal elements.
-Vector x vector of unknowns.
+Vector x is vector of unknowns.
 Vector b is vector with constant terms.

 ## Project

 Project consists of 2 parts: starter(.exe) and solver(.dll).
-Starter parses matrix from .mtx file, fills vector b one and send all this data to solver.
-As source of matrixes you can use [this one](https://sparse.tamu.edu).
+Starter parses matrix from .mtx file, fills vector b one and sends all this data to solver.
+You can take matrixes [here](https://sparse.tamu.edu).